majlando/learn-c/projects/project-08-structs/LEARNING.md

 project-08-structs

 Goal
-- Introduce `struct` types, nested structs, and field access.
+- Introduce struct types, nested structs, and field access.

 What to learn
-- Declaration and initialization
-- Passing structs by value vs pointer
+- Declaration, initialization, passing by value vs pointer, and nested struct usage.

 Exercises
 - Serialize a struct to text and parse it back.

 Note
-- Be aware of alignment and padding when using `sizeof`.